Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Conclusions

 \begin{acknowledgement} We acknowledge support from the Computational Materials Sciences Program funded by the US Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division for the materials application and the code development.
-W.F. acknowledges the support from the NSF through the University of Wisconsin Materials Research Science and Engineering Center (DMR-2309000).
+W.F. acknowledges the support from the NSF through the University of Wisconsin Materials Research Science and Engineering Center (DMR-2309000) for the code benchmark and debugging.
 Part of this work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract No. DE-AC52-07NA27344. \end{acknowledgement}